 Yesterday was Ralph Macchio’s birthday.

 I always knew Ralph Macchio was something special.
 I knew it before Karate Kid.
 I knew it from Eight is Enough.
 I clocked him as awesome from the beginning.
 I felt territorial.
-When everyone and their mama figured out his awesomeness in Karate Kid, I felt a little bit jealous.
+When everyone else figured out his awesomeness in Karate Kid, I felt jealous.
 He was ALL MINE for a brief time!
+I SAW HIM FIRST.

 Before we begin, here is the trailer for a gripping new documentary about Ralph Macchio, searching for a comeback, called Wax On F*ck Off.

 You never forget the celebrity (actor/musician) who first launched you into the world of imagination and fantasy.
-He was that for a lot of people.
+Ralph Macchio was that for a lot of people.

 How Eight is Enough Saved My Life